Submit a Nobel Peace Prize nomination

 - The Nobel is not awarded posthumously.
 Please only submit names of organizations or individuals who are currently active.

-- The deliberations of the Committee are confidential, and we ask that nominators hold confidential the names of those they submit to the committee.
+- The deliberations of the Task Group are confidential, and we ask that nominators hold confidential the names of those they submit to the committee.

-If you have submitted a possible nominee in the past, there is no need to resubmit them; the Committee maintains an active file of possible nominees from year to year and reviews names from previous years held over for further consideration.
+If you have submitted a possible nominee in the past, there is no need to resubmit them; the Task Group maintains an active file of possible nominees from year to year and reviews names from previous years held over for further consideration.

 Please do not submit volumes of data in support of your candidate.
 References to publications and websites are sufficient.